Getting Started

 Lessons

-Lesson take place either at Compass theatre Ickenham, Uxbridge UB10 8PD or at your child's school depending on wether he have an agreement with the school.
+Lesson take place either at Compass theatre Ickenham, Uxbridge UB10 8PD or at your child's school depending on the agreement with the school.

 The lessons range from 30 min to 1 hour.